A virtual Gartner BI Bake-Off: Analytics for anyone, anywhere, with any data

+Yesterday, our team had the honor of showcasing Tableau innovations in an all-virtual Gartner BI Bake-Off.
+It was fitting for 2020, since we couldn’t be together in person for the annual showdown, which is part of Gartner’s Data and Analytics Summits.
 This year, Gartner provided a data set on population health and socioeconomic measures, which led my colleague, Solutions Engineer David Taylor, and myself into some interesting analysis.
-For example, I found that the prevalence of obesity is highly correlated with countries’ life expectancy rates.
+For example, I found that the prevalence of obesity is highly correlated with countries’ life-expectancy rates.
 Through visual analysis with animation, it was easy to see the trends emerge from the ten years of data.

 While the data set may not allow us to draw any definitive conclusions, we were able to easily pivot our analysis and find promising areas to ask further questions.
 And that’s part of the magic of Tableau that we wanted to shine through in our demo: Tableau offers unlimited data exploration through intuitive, visual analysis that allows people to focus on asking questions without feeling like they are learning complex software or coding.